 Authors are responsible for the correctness and accuracy of all statements contained in the article (the publisher assumes no liability).
 Accepted articles become the property of the publisher and may not be published elsewhere without the written permission of both the author and publisher.

-Figures and Tables
+Figures and tables

 Only figures and tables meeting the following criteria will be accepted:

 Authors must sign a copyright release form transferring copyright ownership to RAPS before an article is published.
 (This does not apply to government employees.)

-RAPS does not pay any financial remuneration to authors.
+Payment RAPS does not pay any financial remuneration to authors.

 Authors wishing to include figures, tables or text passages that already have been published elsewhere are required to obtain permission from the copyright owner(s) and to include evidence that such permission has been granted when submitting their articles.
 Any material received without such evidence will be assumed to originate from the authors.